Safe Church Leadership for Church Councils

 The Royal Commission into Institutional Reponses to Child Sexual Abuse released its findings in December 2017.
 Since then the National Office for Child Safety has been established and various legislation has been put in place to respond to the findings.

 Church Councils are responsible for ensuring that their congregations and other ministries can demonstrate that their practices and policies embed the Child Safe Principles.
-Information about the Child Safe Principles is available on the Synod website.
+Information about the Child Safe Principles and a Child Safe Principles Planning Implementation tool, is available on the Synod website.

 Actions for Church Councils